 At the end of January, the respondent and five others left Serbia hidden in a truck that was going towards Italy.
-After spending two nights in this truck, around 1 or 2 am, the driver of the truck stopped on a parking near the E70 road leading to Zagreb to go to sleep.
-The morning after, he discovered that the respondent and his friends were in his truck and he called the police.
-Six Croatian police officers arrived, 2 women and 4 men.
+The respondent explained that after spending two nights in this truck, around 1 or 2 am, the driver of the truck stopped in a parking lot near the E70 road leading to Zagreb to go to sleep.
+The morning after, the driver discovered that the respondent and his friends were in his truck and called the police.
+The respondent reported that six Croatian police officers arrived, 2 women and 4 men.

-The driver went into the truck and started hitting the respondent as well as the others that were inside.
-After this, the authorities fight with them using batons for approximately 20 minutes on the parking lot.
-They also took their clothes, bags, money and broke their mobile phones.
+The driver reportedly went into the truck and started hitting the respondent as well as the others that were inside.
+After this, the authorities fought with them using batons for approximately 20 minutes in the parking lot.
+The respondent claimed that they also took their clothes, bags, money and broke their mobile phones.

-Afterwards they took People-on-the-move to a nearby police station where their names were written down and their pictures were taken.
-Another group of People in transit (2 women and 2 men) was present in the police station.
+According to the respondent, afterwards, they took the people on the move to a nearby police station where their names were written down and their pictures were taken.
+Another group of people in transit (2 women and 2 men) were present in the police station.
 Their stay in the police station was relatively short, it lasted what felt like 30 minutes to the respondent.

-Then, they were driven in a police vehicle to the Croatian-Bosnian border near Bihac.
-One by one they were asked to come out of the car to be struck with batons.
-The policemen who were beating them this time were wearing black uniforms and black masks.
+The respondent reported that they were then driven in a police vehicle to the Croatian-Bosnian border near Bihac.
+One by one they were asked to come out of the car and struck with batons.
+According to the respondent, the policemen who were beating them this time were wearing black uniforms and black masks.
 When the beating was finished, the group was walked over the border from where they then walked back to Bihac.